Pixelbear/flixelighting/README.md

 		myLighting.addLight(myLight);

 		//Adding the FlxNormalMap object to the FlxLighting object
-		//Note: only one can be supplied.
+		//Note: only one FlxNormalMap can be added.
 Calling this method again will override the previous FlxNormalMap myLighting.addNormalMap(myNormalMap);

 		//Getting the filter from the FlxLighting object and adding it to the list of camera filters